 Beaches, Lakes and Rivers

 Along the various lakes in Zambia are several beaches with sand that is so white, lined with cool blue waters and dotted with sheltering trees.
 The wonderful waters offer perfect platforms for various water activities such as kayaking, abseiling, bungee jumping, house boating, white water rafting among many others.
-Some of the best places to visit include river Zambezi, Lake Tanganyika, Lake Mweru and Lake Kariab.
+Some of the best places to visit include Zambezi River, Lake Tanganyika, Lake Mweru and Lake Kariab.
 Furthermore there are wonderful trekking safaris done along the beaches and the river banks.

 Zambia has several popular entertainment centers in its various towns and cities with the most prominent one located in the capital Lusaka.
 There are various bars stocked with different bears, wines plus other liquors.
 Some karaoke halls and hotels offer live music entertainment while the dance clubs are well packed with the DJ’s spinning music all through the nights.